 Is Torrenting Illegal?

 There is a burning debate going on!
 The debate is about a question.
-And that particular question is: ‘Is torrenting illegal?”
+And that question is: ‘Is torrenting illegal?”
 Let me put it in simple words.
 “Is downloading a torrent file illegal?”
 Got it?
 Not yet?
 Let me put it in more simple words.
 “Is downloading a file via torrent websites illegal?”

-What actually is a torrent?
+What is a torrent?

-Well, there are millions of users who tend to use torrents to download their favorite movies, songs, ebooks, and software applications and they do not know what torrent actually is.
+Well, there are millions of users who tend to use torrents to download their favourite movies, songs, ebooks, and software applications and they do not know what torrent actually is.
 It needs to be understood that torrent is essentially not a software program, but it’s a protocol that helps users to share their files with other people.